As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 Originally published in 2016, I've updated this recipe with better instructions and pictures.

-Experimenting with psyllium husk has proved to be quite beneficial in my low carb recipes.
+If you've ever tried making grain-free bread, you know that the texture can sometimes be a challenge.
+But with the magic of psyllium husk powder, everything changes.
+Psyllium works like gluten, providing structure and elasticity without the grains.
+It's a must-have for any grain-free baker, and I use it in many of my favorite recipes.
 Because of it, I've been able to make keto bagels, low carb tortillas , coconut flour tortillas, low carb pizza crust, keto tiramisu and even low carb chocolate cake!

 Table of Contents